l50/goutils/logging/README.md

 Printf(string, ...interface{})
 ```

-Printf for PlainLogger logs the provided formatted string in plain text.
+Printf for PlainLogger logs the provided formatted string using slog library.
 The format and arguments are handled in the manner of fmt.Printf.

 ---